Alliance Cancer Control Program Pilot Project Award Specific to Eliminating InEquities and Delivering Optimal Care

 • Description of research environment

-Applications that propose to conduct the pilot trial as a multi-institutional study (rather than as a single institution study), include an NCORP community or minority/ underserved community site and have the potential to become a future Alliance protocol will be given highest priority.
 Note: These pilot studies will not be considered Alliance protocols, and as such, will not be assigned a protocol number or be eligible for cancer control credits/reimbursements or per-case payments for the participating site(s).

 If the submitted application is not adherent to the requirements described above or if the submission is late, it will not be reviewed.

-Questions about the application process should be addressed to Jill Oliveri, DrPH, at jill.oliveri@osumc.edu or 614-293-8174.
+Answers to FAQs can be found here.
+Other questions about the application process should be addressed to Jill Oliveri, DrPH, at jill.oliveri@osumc.edu or 614-293-8174.

-Past Recipients
+Award Recipients

 2021